shaspitz/op-devnet/README.md

 5. `docker exec -it op-devnet-coordinator-1 /bin/sh` etc. to shell into one of the containers.
 6. `docker-compose down -v` to bring down system and clear volumes.

+## TODO: single coordinator with pre-built images for everything else.

 ## TODO: Explain container design and role of L2 coordinator to prevent race conditions

 ## TODO: Experiement with non-default deploy-config settings